Harriet Leisk

 Harriet Atherton Leisk (10 August 1853 – 3 July 1921) was a Shetland suffragist, who played a leading role in the Shetland Women's Suffrage Society.
-During the First World War, she was instrumental in organising the 'Emergency Helpers', who carried out voluntary war work and fundraised for the Scottish Women's Hospital at Royaumont.
+During the World War I, she was instrumental in organising the 'Emergency Helpers', who carried out voluntary war work and fundraised for the Scottish Women's Hospital at Royaumont.

-Early life
+Personal life

 Harriet Atherton was born in Liverpool on 10 August 1853, the daughter of William and Harriet Goulborn Atherton.
-She married John Leisk, a draper, in 1874.
-The couple had five daughters: Ann (b.1875), Alice Lyall (b.1886), Harriet Goulborn (b.
-1877), Ethel Elizabeth (b.1879), and Margaret Louisa (b.1881).
+She married John Leisk, a draper from Shetland, in 1874.
+The couple had five daughters: Ann (b.1875), Harriet Goulborn (b.
+1877), Ethel Elizabeth (b.1879), Margaret Louisa (b.1881), and Alice Lyall (b.1886).
 John Leisk was Provost of Lerwick 1895–1904.

+Harriet Leisk had an important social role in Shetland society.
+She was a member of the Church of Scotland, the Dorcas Society, the Shetland Literary and Scientific Society, the Lerwick Nursing Association, the Queen Victoria Jubilee Nursing Society, and she was Secretary of the Coal Fund which provided coal to the poor.

+Two of Harriet's sisters, Elizabeth and Sarah, also married and moved to Shetland.
+All three were involved in the Shetland Women's Suffrage Society, along with Harriet's youngest daughter, Alice, who was the Treasurer, and Harriet's niece Elizabeth.